MCPA/MCPA.github.io/projects/how-to.md

 {{ "{% highlight perl linenos " }}%} code here {{ "{% endhighlight " }}%}</code></pre></figure>

 <h3>Post It!</h3>
 After you are done creating the initial filename following our formatting template and creating the content inside your write-up file, push your update to the github repo.
+The only files that you need to commit should be the _posts folder.
 After you have committed your updates Jekyll will handle the rest!